TeamHigher/TeamHigher/README.md

 # Hello there; welcome 👋🏾
 # Uwabuofu Chukuka
 I'm Chukuka from London.
-I recently obtained a diploma in Frontend Engineering and I am currently looking for a Junior software developer and Graduate trainee opportunities. (https://github.com/TeamHigher).
+I recently obtained a diploma in Frontend Engineering and I am currently looking for Junior software developer and Graduate trainee opportunities. (https://github.com/TeamHigher).

 **Here's a quick summary about me**: